Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Downloads.md

 File: Pandora_Behaviour_Engine.zip , scroll down alot to find Pandora Behaviour Engine v1.1.6-alpha and get the file there.

+Pandora 1.1.6 and the Universal Patch are on Page 2 in the Forums now, so you gotta go to Page 2 to see 1.1.6 and 1.1.3.

 Scroll down to Pandora Behaviour Engine v1.1.3-alpha and click on the small Arrow called Assets, download Pandora.XPMSE.Patch.v1.1.3.Universal.zip.
 URL: https://github.com/Monitor144hz/Pandora-Behaviour-Engine-Plus/releases